 The general ledger is the summation of all journal entries listed by account.
 All debits and credits are illustrated for all permanent and temporary accounts.
 The general journal forms the basis for the general ledger, and the general ledger forms the basis for the financial statements.
 Given the reality of accounting systems, the general ledger is the most relevant tool for tracking account activity and querying the system, to monitor account activity and generate financial reports.

 The general ledger is also one of the most important tools accountants use to track critical accounts, such as the operating cash account or COGS expense accounts.
 The ledger must be maintained on a regular basis by professionals that understand the accounting cycle and how to post a journal entry.
-Without the general ledger, it would be extremely difficult to create a trial balance, financial statements or to understand a company’s financial position.
+Without the general ledger, it would be extremely difficult to create a trial balance, financial statements or for shareholders to understand a company’s financial position.